tinytoolkit/tinytoolk.it/content/about.md

 first few tools had been photographed (and two members of pub staff thoroughly perplexed).

-Soon after, fellow tiny toolkit fan [Drew] joined the project, to add more tools and tool kits to the site and presented ["The Tiny Toolkit Manifesto"](https://tinytoolk.it/manifesto/) at Electromagnetic Field 2024.
+Soon after, fellow tiny toolkit fan [Drew] joined the project, adding more tools and toolkits to this site and presented [The Tiny Toolkit Manifesto](https://tinytoolk.it/manifesto/) at Electromagnetic Field 2024.

 ## Show us your toolkits!